Search the Omeda Knowledge Base

 The Odyssey elements can be split up into three different categories:

 An Odyssey voyage must start with the first two elements.
-These elements will both only be used once, at the very beginning of your voyage:
+These elements can both only be used once, at the very beginning of your voyage:

-Once you have set up these first two elements, the next step is extremely customizable and dependent on your needs for the series.
-From Schedule, you can set up any of the elements except Wait and Filter.
+Once you have set up these first two elements, the next step is entirely customizable and dependent on your needs for the voyage.
+From Schedule, you can set up any of the elements except the Wait element.
 Overall, the remaining elements after the initial setup can be broken up into the Voyage Support elements (Timing, Modifiers and Pathing) and the Audience Engagement elements (Channels and Marketplace).
 For more information on each element, see the Elements section in the Odyssey Overview article.

 Can you map out your elements in any order?

 Not exactly.
 Many of the elements in your voyage either have to be preceded or followed by a specific element.
-We broke the elements up into groups and detailed where they may fall within a voyage.
+You can find the allowed connections by selecting the element from the Elements section in the Odyssey Overview article.

 How often should I save my voyage as I’m building it?

-We recommend saving your voyage every 10 minutes when building it in order to avoid a browser time-out and potential loss of your work.
+We recommend saving your voyage every 10 minutes while building in order to avoid a browser time-out and the potential loss of your work.

 Why aren’t my arrows connecting between two elements?